Relieve the Pressure 2023

 • Retirement or redundancy

-• Adapting to a serious illness or disability
+• Adapting illness or disability

 • Bereavement